iknowhtml/iknowhtml/README.md

 # Hey there, I'm Aki 👋.
 Welcome to my Github profile!
-I build cool stuff in web3 at an awesome blockchain company, and help make the web more accessible at [User1st](https://www.user1st.com/).
+I build cool stuff in web3 at an awesome blockchain company, am a co-founder at [Coral](https://www.coral.fan/), and helped make the web more accessible at [User1st](https://www.user1st.com/).

 Check out my projects below.